OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTree.rst

        trees tend to be wider than full binary trees because each level of a complete binary tree is as wide as possible.

-Next, we will show how we can view a binary tree as a recursive data structure and the anology between the linked lists and bianry tree in the way recursive data flow is maniplulated.

-.. odsascript:: AV/Development/BinExamp.js
+.. odsascript:: AV/Binary/BinExampCON.js
-.. odsascript:: AV/Development/BinDiff.js
+.. odsascript:: AV/Binary/BinDiffCON.js
-.. odsascript:: AV/Development/FullComp.js
+.. odsascript:: AV/Binary/FullCompCON.js